 Most dairy foods do not have a long shelf life; yogurt and sour cream are not the exceptions.
 Both of them cannot be stored at room temperature.
 Therefore, they must be kept at a cooler temperature to avoid bacteria growth.

 However, with proper care, the shelf life of yogurt in the fridge is from 1 to 2 weeks, whereas sour cream might be up to 3 weeks.
-Also, you can freeze your yogurt, and it can be safe to eat within 2 months, but you cannot do the same with sour cream as it does not freeze well (2).

 What Benefits And Cautions Of Eating Yogurt and Sour Cream?